Chips production line. Frequently asked questions.

 Is there a difference in the output capacity of the pellets frying line when roasting pellets of different composition?

-Depending on the raw materials of the pellets and its thickness, the frying modes (temperature and time) differ significantly.
-The output capacity of the frying equipment is different for different types of pellets.
-The maximum output capacity is achieved when roasting potato pellets, the lowest output is achieved when roasting corn and multi-grain pellets.
-For example, it is possible to reach the output capacity of 500kg/hour for potato pellets and capacity no more than 100kg/hour for corn pellets on the same machine.
+Depending on the raw materials and their thickness, the frying modes (temperature and time) differ significantly.
+The output capacity of the frying equipment is different for different types of pre-made raw materials.
+The maximum output capacity is achieved when roasting potato pellets, the lowest output is achieved when roasting corn and multi-grain.
+For example, it is possible to reach the output capacity of 500kg/hour for potato pellets and capacity no more than 100kg/hour for corn on the same machine.

 How does the oil affect product quality and how long can be used the oil?